6 Min Read

 What A Marriage Suffering With Resentment Looks Like

-Left unresolved resentment in your marriage will lead to a simmering anger that can take over and replace the loving feelings you once had.
+Left unresolved resentment in your marriage can lead to a simmering anger that takes over replacing the loving feelings you once had.
 Then one day you realize that the love seems to be gone and what you feel toward your spouse is a bitterness and anger that has hardened you and made you feel that perhaps you married the wrong person.

 Sound like fun?
 No?

-This is what a couple combating resentment can look like and lead to and why you need to deal with these feelings before they grow to this point.
+Sadly, this isn’t an uncommon picture of a couple combating resentment, which is why you need to deal with these feelings before they grow to this point.

 What Can Cause Resentment In A Marriage